scala/scala-lang/blog/_posts/2016-01-02-new-year-resolutions.md

 application or library.
 It's very important for all of us to use this power wisely, and to promote simplicity of usage wherever possible.
-Unfortunately, most of us fall too all too easily into the complexity trap, as the Alex's Payne's tweet sums up very nicely.
+Unfortunately, most of us fall too all too easily into the complexity trap, as Alex's Payne's tweet sums it up very nicely.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">“Complexity is like a bug light for smart people.
 We can&#39;t resist it, even though we know it&#39;s bad for us.” <a href="https://t.co/V9Izi573CF">https://t.co/V9Izi573CF</a></p>&mdash; Alex Payne (@al3x) <a href="https://twitter.com/al3x/status/683036775942496256">January 1, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>